 “Be moderate in order to taste the joys of life in abundance.”— Epicurus

-One of the many benefits of growing in maturity is that we become more aware of the finiteness of the time we have on this planet.
-I consider it a “benefit” because it forces us to constantly evaluate our choices and ask ourselves a pertinent question: “Is this a good use of my time?”
+One of the many benefits of maturity is that we become aware of the finiteness of the time we have on this planet.
+I consider it a benefit because it forces us to evaluate our choices and ask ourselves a pertinent question: “Is this a good use of my time?”

 No matter what our social standing is, we’re all given 24 hours in a day, 365 days in a year, and an undetermined number of years to live.
 And during that lifespan, there’s a whole lot of stuff that we’d like to get done.
 This includes things that we want to do and things that we have to do.

 Maslow, a psychologist from the 1900s, said that people have needs that have to be met in order.
 According to the pyramid model he created (Maslow’s Hierarchy of needs), we have to first take care of our basic physiological needs such as food, water and shelter.

 In the early days, you had to plough the fields and build your own home.
 Today, we have to go to work to afford buying our basic necessities.

 But as you move up the pyramid of needs, Maslow identified that we need much more than our physical needs to thrive.
 We have an undeniable need to feel loved, safe, and to belong to a group.